 Zeinab studied Philosophy, Politics and Economics at Oxford University and a Master’s Degree on Middle East History and Anthropology at London University.
 She has been a board member of the British Council, a former Chair of the London based freedom of speech campaign organisation, Article 19, and a board member of the Overseas Development Institute.
 In 2009 she was awarded ‘International TV Personality of the Year’ by the Association of International Broadcasters, and was named in Power-list 2012 as one of Britain’s top 100 most influential members of the black community.

-Professor Thandika Mkandawire currently holds the Olof Palme Professor for Peace with the Institute for Future Studies in Stockholm.
-He is former director of the Council for the Development of Social Science Research in Africa (CODESRIA), a senior research fellow at the Centre for Development Research in Copenhagen having taught at the Universities of Stockholm and Zimbabwe respectively.
+Prof Mkandawire held the Olof Palme Professor for Peace with the Institute for Future Studies in Stockholm.
+He was former director of the Council for the Development of Social Science Research in Africa (CODESRIA), a senior research fellow at the Centre for Development Research in Copenhagen having taught at the Universities of Stockholm and Zimbabwe respectively.

 Githongo is the CEO of Inuka Kenya Trust.
 A former diplomat, journalist, and academic, Githongo served as Vice President of Policy and Advocacy at World Vision International and Senior Associate Member at St Antony’s College Oxford where he is still associated as a Senior Common Room Member.

 With a focus on fighting corruption, Githongo has served as Permanent Secretary, Office of the President of Kenya, between 2003 and 2005 and prior to that he was Director of Transparency International-Berlin and Executive Director of Transparency International in Kenya.